 - Frequently Asked Questions about the Operator Certification Program -- (PDF)

-Operator Certification Workshops
+Operator Certification Fees

 The Operator Certification Program hosts free workshops throughout the year.
 All operators, stakeholders and community members are welcome to attend and participate.
 PDHs will be awarded at all workshops.